aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/create-aspose-drawing-java-application/_index.md

 {{% alert color="primary" %}}

 Aspose.Drawing is a versatile and user-friendly API.
 This article guides you, step by step, through the process of setting up and creating your first Java application with Aspose.Drawing.
-Although the steps are demonstrated using MyEclipse, the procedures for other IDEs are analogous.
+Although the steps are demonstrated using IntelliJ IDEA, the procedures for other IDEs are analogous.
 The article includes a code example that generates your first simple drawing.

 {{% /alert %}}